 Subscribe via RSS

-birthday case study church coming soon community conference content contest custom directory discussion event example facebook feature free get started give granger groups how to ideas integration iphone launch map ministry mobile news prayer press privacy profile round table serve share small groups social network social networking stories story substance superadmin tips video vision volunteer webinar why you can't do that on facebook
+birthday case study church coming soon community conference content contest custom directory discussion event example facebook feature free get started give granger groups how to ideas integration international iphone launch map ministry mobile news prayer press privacy profile round table serve share social network social networking stories story substance superadmin tips video vision volunteer webinar why you can't do that on facebook

 Viewing entries tagged with 'prayer'

 Watch Substance: Prayer Story (1:02)

 As Peter says, "It's happening all by itself!"

 Redeemer Church is a newly planted church in Round Rock, Texas, that's officially launching Jan.
 15, 2012.
 For the past year the church's core team has been growing, led by Pastor Josh Reeves.
 They'll have about 60 people when they launch.
 Josh is the lead pastor and the primary champion for the Table.

 Why did you decide you needed a tool like the Table?